Biju Patnaik: Achievements as a public representative

+Patnaik played a key role in promoting industrial development in Odisha.
+He was associated with the establishment and expansion of major infrastructure and industrial projects, including ports and public sector industries.
+His vision emphasized the use of Odisha’s natural resources for economic growth and employment generation.
+He also supported the development of transportation networks and industrial corridors.
+These efforts contributed to laying the foundation for Odisha’s industrial economy.

 Patnaik was involved in establishing several industrial and infrastructure projects, including Kalinga tubes, Kalinga Airlines, Kalinga Iron work, Kalinga Refractories and the Kalinga, a daily Odia newspaper.
 In 1951 he established the international Kalinga Prize for popularisation of Science and Technology among the people and entrusted the responsibility to the UNESCO.
-He was involved in establishing or promoting several industrial and infrastructure projects, including the Port of Paradip, Odisha Aviation Centre, Bhubaneswar Airport, the Cuttack-Jagatpur Mahanadi highway bridge, Regional Engineering College, Rourkela, Sainik School Bhubaneswar, Odisha University of Agriculture and Technology-Bhubaneswar, NALCO (National Aluminum Company), Talcher Thermal Power Station, Balimela Hydel Project, HAL-Sunabeda and the Choudwar & Barbil industrial belts.
+He was involved in establishing or promoting several industrial and infrastructure projects, including the Port of Paradip, Odisha Aviation Centre, Bhubaneswar Airport, the Cuttack-Jagatpur Mahanadi highway bridge, Regional Engineering College, Rourkela, Sainik School Bhubaneswar, Odisha University of Agriculture and Technology-Bhubaneswar, NALCO (National Aluminum Company), Talcher Thermal Power Station, Balimela Hydel Project, HAL-Sunabeda, and Choudwar and Barbil industrial belts.
 He also established the Kalinga Cup in football.

-Family

-Because his wife was from Punjab, he was sometimes referred to as a ‘son-in-law of Punjab’.
-She was the first Indian woman to get a commercial pilot's licence.
-In the 1940s, Gyan Patnaik participated with Biju Patnaik in air missions during World War II, including the evacuation of civilians from Rangoon during the Japanese advance.

-Patnaik's younger son, Naveen Patnaik, was Chief Minister of Odisha until June 2024.
-His daughter, Gita Mehta, was an author.
-His elder son Prem Patnaik is a Delhi-based industrialist.